 Fraud or misrepresentation

 Figuring and Proving a Loss

-Determine your adjusted basis in the property before the casualty or theft.
+Figure your adjusted basis in the property before the casualty or theft.

-Determine the decrease in fair market value of the property resulting from the casualty or theft.
+Figure the decrease in fair market value of the property resulting from the casualty or theft.

 From the smaller of the amounts in steps 1 and 2, subtract insurance or other reimbursement you received or expect to receive.

 You should prove a casualty caused your loss.
 So, keep newspaper accounts and other proof showing the type of casualty that struck your area and the amount of damage it did.

 To prove the amount of your loss, you should have: